buschmais/jaxbfx/README.md

 	  ...
 	</project>

-If you're running the plugin under Java 7 runtime, you might have to prevent comilation issues by adding the following
+If you're running the plugin with Java 7, you might have to prevent compilation issues by adding the following
 dependency:

     ...